svijayakumar32/e-Photosynthesis-rice/Optimisation/README.md

 In our analysis, the batch job scripts are run as arrays - enabling the same program to be run multiple times.

 Each job script is a text file containing the commands to be run along with the compute resources required to run them.
-* Prior to running a script, it may be useful to convert line endings of the text files from DOS (Windows) to Unix, e.g.
+* Prior to running a script, it may be necessary to convert line endings of the text files from DOS (Windows) to Unix, e.g.
 `dos2unix job_array_gpmain_rice_xxx.sh`

 Batch jobs are run on the HEC by creating a batch job script and submitting it to the system using the command `sbatch`.